CSP-LewisAndClark-ThorinSchmidt/NodeServerForSqlServerCommunication/Readme.txt

 	"Fields": [] //I don't know how this is returned, I have never needed it.
 }

-Again, you don't have to use this, I'll be fine if you don't.
-I just wanted to make this for you because I had to go past the same problem with my personal project, and I knew that no one else in the class would know how to make a server to handle the requests.

 I tried to keep this as close to sending SQL commands as I could, that is why you have to specify the commands to send.

 To start the server just run nodeServer.js with node